 3

-Wellbees is an employee wellbeing platform.
-It works for a world where employees reach their potential and actualize themselves.
-It supports holistic wellbeing for individuals to be well, and all its features are a step towards achieving these needs.
-We identify areas of improvement and support the user in this process and present the "hows" for the best future outcome.
+Wellbees is an employee well-being platform.
+It works for a world where each employee reaches his/her potential and realizes himself/herself.
+It believes in holistic well-being for individuals to be well, and all the features in it are a step towards reaching the needs.

-Wellbees helps employees meet three basic psychological needs to develop their potential: autonomy, relatedness, and competence.
-When employees meet these three needs, they achieve job satisfaction and full functioning.
-It is believed that the need for a new job search will disappear for the employee who develops, grows, and improves in every domain because they can produce, shape, change and develop the job they desire in his/her workplace.
-With this goal, Wellbees also performs the turnover analysis.
-Wellbees has a variety of functions that seamlessly promote these needs and enable every employee to reach their potential.
-In addition to this, there are specific features that directly tap these needs and support them:
+Wellbees helps employees meet 3 basic psychological needs to develop their potential: autonomy, relatedness and competence.
+When an employee can meet these 3 needs, s/he reaches job satisfaction and reaches fully functioning.
+It is believed that the need for a new job search will disappear for the employee who develops, grows and improves in every domain, because he/she can produce, shape, change and develop the job he/she desires in his/her workplace.
+With this goal, Wellbees also performs turnover analysis.

-Autonomy support:
+Autonomy support

-Relatedness support:
+Relatedness support

-clubs, events, profile screens, challenges, duels
+clubs, events, friend profile screens, challenges, duels.

 Competence support

-badges, programs, challenges, gamification function
+badges, programs, challenges, gamification function.